 Perhaps the bloodiest battle between the Incas and the Spanish occurred here.
 Two years after the Spanish took the city, Manco Inca led a rebellion and overtook the fort, using it as a base to carry out raids on the city below.
 With far greater forces than the Spanish, the Incas nearly recaptured the town.
 But in a desperate last battle in 1536, Juan Pizarro and 50 men on horseback stormed the fortress and killed thousands of men.
 It is said that giant Andean condors feasted on the dead, which is why Cuzco’s coat of arms features eight condors.

-The site of Qenko is four km/2.4 miles from Cuzco, which is about a km away from Sacsayhuaman.
-The name also means zigzag, which relates to the crooked channels carved into the limestone that was likely used to prepare Chicha (the fermented beverage made from maize by the Inca) or possibly blood during ritual sacrifices.
+The site of Qenko is four km (2.4 miles) from Cuzco, which is about a km away from Sacsayhuaman.
+The name also means zigzag, which relates to the crooked channels carved into the limestone likely used to prepare Chicha (the fermented beverage made from maize by the Inca) or possibly blood during ritual sacrifices.
 The shrine was used for ceremonies and had lightly etched images of a condor, puma, and llama.
 One of the most exciting features is the hollowed-out stone outcropping containing a small altar.

 Puca Pucara is just across the road from Tambo Machay.
-The name, meaning red fort, reflects the pinkish rock built with the post.
+The name, Red Fort, reflects the pinkish rock built with the post.
 There isn’t much to see except the beautiful views of the surrounding valley.

 The agricultural terracing at Tipon, 25 km/15 miles from Cuzco, is some of the most impressive that the Incas built.
 You will also find a temple complex, irrigation canals, and an aqueduct.
 Many believe the site to be as extraordinary as the ruins at Pisac or Ollantaytambo.